 Add more flour until the dough is firm.
 Roll onto a floured surface and knead for about five minutes until the dough is elastic.
-Give it a triumphant pat, and then place dough into a large buttered bowl, cover with a towel and let rise until double in a warm spot for one to two hours.
+Give it a triumphant pat, and then place the dough into a large buttered bowl, cover it with a towel and let rise until double in a warm spot for one to two hours.

 Now the fun part!
 I usually cut about a quarter of the dough for raisin bread.
 Form into a loaf and place it in a greased baking loaf pan and let rise for about an hour or more.
 It seems to rise best to Christmas music.

 The rest of the dough I make into cinnamon rolls.
 Take about half the remaining dough, and roll on a floured surface until it is very thin, about a quarter inch thick.
-With a pastry brush, cover this with melted butter and then sprinkle a mixture of cinnamon/granulated sugar all over the dough until you're a just a bit worried.
+With a pastry brush, cover this with melted butter and then sprinkle a mixture of cinnamon/granulated sugar all over the dough until you're just a bit worried.